 - Plants, once indoors, require less water than outside.
 Transpiration takes place much more slowly.
 If you checked that the soil felt dry for one inch outdoors, before you watered, indoors look for 2-3″ of dry soil before watering.
 Make that a beginning rule of thumb and adjust for your house conditions.

 - You will fertilize indoors but at a much lower level.
 Fertilize the plants as they come in and then wait.

 - Our homes, heated in winter may offer insufficient humidity to the house plants.
 Consider these steps.
 Mist the plants with a fine water spray, perhaps 1-3 times per day.
 Place the plants on shallow trays filled with gravel or stones.
 Fill the tray with water, but ensure that it is always below the level of the stone.
 Fungal diseases are a potential problem.
 Do not have overly wet environments.

 Our purpose here is to ensure the most comfortable environment we can for our plants.
-In nature, plants were made for soil, they grow where they have what they require and die when they do not.
+In nature, plants are made for soil, they grow where they have what they require and die when they do not.
 We are adjusting nature to benefit ourselves.
-We need to make the environment as natural as possible.,
+Therefore we need to make the environment as natural as possible.,